 Consumerist reports that Ford issued a recall of 117,000 trucks and SUVs in July 2017.
 These vehicles had defective seat backs, seat belts, and seat belt buckles, which compromised the structural integrity of the entire seat belt system.
 Despite having no reports of injuries related to these seat belts, Ford nonetheless issued a preventative recall due to the possibility that the seat belts would not perform effectively in a sudden stop or crash.

 In such a case, a Cleveland car accident attorney could help an injury victim establish a products liability claim against the auto manufacturer.
-Contact Landskroner Grieco Merriman, LLC and find out how we can help you.
+Contact Merriman Legal, LLC and find out how we can help you.